papiro/infra/README.md

 - **sql-ts.config.json** - Configuration for [sql-ts](https://github.com/rmp135/sql-ts) TypeScript type generation
 - **sql-ts.template.hbs** - Handlebars template for customizing TypeScript output

-These templates are designed for PostgreSQL and SQLite projects using declarative schema management.
+These templates were designed and tested on PostgreSQL and SQLite projects using declarative schema management.

 ## Prerequisites